The Holy Land Experience

 view of the “Golden City” of Jerusalem.
 Forty days after His

 resurrection, Jesus ascended into heaven from the Mount of Olives.

 Visit Dominus Flevit, the church built on the place where Jesus

 mourned for Jerusalem.
 Have a worship service at the Garden of

 Gethsemane.
 Visit the Church of All Nations.
 View the Pool of

-eight years and visit the Church of St. Anne.
+years and visit the Church of St. Anne.
 Visit Herod’s Antonia Fortress,

 where Jesus was brought before Pontius Pilate.
 Walk the Via Dolorosa and